-However, producing food to feed several billion people is taking a huge toll on the environment.
-This is mainly due to increased fuel needs, greenhouse gases and packaging that ends up in landfills.
+This is partly due to the destruction of rainforests for agricultural land, increased fuel needs, pesticide use, greenhouse gases, and packaging that ends up in landfills.

-What’s more, switching from a Western diet high in processed foods to one based on real food may help prevent or reduce acne (20).
+What’s more, switching from a Western diet high in processed foods to one based on real food may help prevent or reduce acne (

 Blood triglyceride levels are strongly influenced by food intake.

-A 2013 analysis of 27 studies from 10 countries found that eating healthier food costs about $1.56 more than processed food per 2,000 calories (23).
+In an analysis of 27 studies from 10 countries, it was found that eating healthier food costs about $1.56 more than processed food per 2,000 calories (23).

 Antioxidants are compounds that help fight free radicals, which are unstable molecules that can damage your body’s cells.

 They are found in all real foods, especially plant foods like vegetables, fruits, nuts, whole grains, and legumes.
 Fresh, unprocessed animal foods also contain antioxidants — though in much lower levels.

 For instance, egg yolks offer lutein and zeaxanthin, which can help to protect against eye diseases like cataracts and macular degeneration (